Feels (song)

-"Feels" is a song recorded and produced by Scottish DJ Calvin Harris featuring American musicians Pharrell Williams, Katy Perry and Big Sean.
-It was released on 15 June 2017 through Sony Music as the fourth single from his fifth studio album Funk Wav Bounces Vol. 1 (2017), after "Slide", "Heatstroke" and "Rollin".
+"Feels" is a song by Scottish DJ and record producer Calvin Harris featuring American musicians Pharrell Williams, Katy Perry, and Big Sean.
+It was released on 15 June 2017 through Columbia Records as the fourth single from his fifth studio album, Funk Wav Bounces Vol. 1 (2017).
 Starrah assisted the artists in writing the song.

-"Feels" has reached number one in Belgium, Israel, Latvia, Lebanon, Poland and the United Kingdom, the top 10 in Argentina, Australia, Austria, Canada, Costa Rica, the Czech Republic, Denmark, Finland, Germany, Hungary, Ireland, Malaysia, the Netherlands, New Zealand, Norway, Panama, Paraguay, Portugal, Scotland, Slovakia, Serbia, Slovenia, and Switzerland, and the top 20 in Italy, Sweden, and the United States.
+"Feels" peaked at number one in Belgium, Iceland, Israel, Latvia, Lebanon, Poland, and the United Kingdom.
+Elsewhere, it charted within the top ten in Argentina, Australia, Austria, Canada, Costa Rica, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Malaysia, the Netherlands, New Zealand, Norway, Panama, Paraguay, Portugal, Slovakia, Serbia, Slovenia and Switzerland as well as the top 20 in Italy, Sweden and the United States.
+Emil Nava directed two music videos for the song, which respectively premiered in June and August 2017.

-Release
+Background and release

-On 14 June 2017, Calvin Harris announced on social media that he would release the fourth single from Funk Wav Bounces Vol. 1 the next day, titled "Feels".
+During 2011, Harris was planned to open for Katy Perry in the latter's California Dreams Tour.
+When he cancelled his appearance on the tour, it caused a disagreement between the two.
+According to her, they eventually "bumped into each other" during a Vanity Fair Oscar party.
+Harris then said that he had a song Perry should "check out".
+She later agreed and collaborated in the song.
+Other than Perry, Pharrell Williams and Big Sean collaborated in the song.
+Starrah helped write the song; the song was produced by Harris himself.
+Harris announced his fifth album, titled Funk Wav Bounces Vol. 1 on 9 May 2017.
+On 14 June, Harris revealed that he would release the fourth single from the album, titled "Feels".
 The post included the single's cover art and credits.
+The song was released on 15 June, before the album's release date on 30 June.

 Composition

-"Feels" is a disco-funk and ska song containing elements of dancehall, hip hop and electronica.
-The bassline and chord progression of the song bear resemblance to Let's Groove (1981) by Earth, Wind and Fire; its authors, Maurice White and Wayne Vaughn, were later acknowledged in the song's credits.
+"Feels" is a disco-funk and ska song containing elements of dancehall, hip-hop and electronica.
+The bassline and chord progression of the song bear resemblance to "Let's Groove" (1981) by Earth, Wind & Fire; its authors, Maurice White and Wayne Vaughn, were later acknowledged in the song's credits.